apache/tvm/docs/dev/relay_intro.rst

 Since program optimizations take these AST data structures and transform them, the two different structure will affect the compiler code we are going to write.
 For example, if we want to detect a pattern ``add(log(x), y)``:

-- In the data-flow form, we can first access the add node, then directly look at its first arguments to see if it is a log
+- In the data-flow form, we can first access the add node, then directly look at its first argument to see if it is a log
 - In the A-normal form, we cannot directly do the check anymore, because the first input to add is ``%v1`` -- we will need to keep a map from variable to its bound values and lookup that map, in order to know that ``%v1`` is a log.

 Different data structures will impact how you might write transformations, and we need to keep that in mind.